Opening date: Nov. 22, 1956

 - The Soviets dominated the field, winning 98 medals, while the Americans won 74.

-- In 1956, the gold medal winning hammer thrower from America, Hal Connolly, won despite a physical disability - his left arm was inches shorter and much less developed that his right.
+- In 1956, the gold medal winning hammer thrower from America, Harold Connolly, won despite a physical disability - his left arm was inches shorter and much less developed that his right.

 - List of sports at the 1956 Olympic Games